 2) Inability to Find the Right Resource/Interventions

 Those on the frontline of care delivery (case managers, providers, and social workers) must often sift through dozens or even hundreds of social services within a community to find the right type of service for their patients.
-Additionally, the lack of visibility into the status, reliability, eligibility and intake requirements of a social service organization adds unnecessary costs and burden in addition to the time-consuming process of finding accurate and reliable information to support patients.
+Additionally, the lack of visibility into the status, reliability, eligibility, and intake requirements of a social service organization adds unnecessary costs and burdens in addition to the time-consuming process of finding accurate and reliable information to support patients.

 3) Fragmentation of Service Delivery